IsHacker003/calculator_tk/README.md

 # calculator_tk
-Simple GUI-based calculator program written in Python using tkinter
+This is a simple GUI-based calculator program written in Python using tkinter.
+Feel free to study, modify, improve or redistribute the code according to your needs!